America Oggi

 America Oggi, or America Today, is an Italian-language daily newspaper published in Norwood, New Jersey, for Italian immigrants in the United States.
 It was founded by journalists of the closed Il Progresso Italo-Americano.

 In May 2022, New York-based North Sixth Group purchased the global licensing rights to America Oggi and integrated it into America Domani, or America Tomorrow, a digital media community for Italian Americans.
-Publishing industry veteran Al DiGuido was named Publisher & CEO.
+Publishing industry executive Al DiGuido was named Publisher & CEO.